DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Experiments

-To validate the quality of our embodied contact reasoning, we directly evaluate the predicted contact tokens against ground truth contact annotations.
-The evaluation is conducted on the DexGYS validation set.
+We provide additional analyses to validate the quality of intermediate contact reasoning, robustness under realistic sensing conditions, and inference speed.
+All the experiments are conducted on the DexGYS validation set.

-\noindentbold{Contact link prediction} We measure how accurately the model predicts which hand links make contact with the object.
-For each grasp, we compare the predicted contact link set against the ground truth link set using IoU, precision, recall, and F1 scores as metrics.

-\noindentbold{Contact position accuracy} To evaluate spatial accuracy of predicted contact positions, we compare predicted link positions against actual link positions computed via forward kinematics of the predicted grasp pose.
-We compute the L2 distance between each predicted position and its corresponding actual link position, marking a contact as successfully localized if the distance is less than 1cm.
+\noindentbold{Contact reasoning quality} To validate the quality of our embodied contact reasoning, we directly evaluate the predicted contact tokens against ground truth contact annotations.
+For contact link prediction, we compare the predicted contact link set against the ground truth using IoU, precision, recall, and F1 scores.
+For contact position accuracy, we compare predicted link positions against actual positions computed via forward kinematics, marking a contact as successfully localized if the L2 distance is less than 1cm.
 We report Position Accuracy (Pos.
 Acc.), the percentage of correctly localized contacts across all predictions.

-\noindentbold{Results} Table~\ref{tab:ecot_accuracy} presents the contact prediction quality on the DexGYS validation set.
+Table~\ref{tab:ecot_accuracy} presents the contact prediction quality on the DexGYS validation set.
 The model demonstrates satisfactory performance across both contact link prediction and spatial localization, validating the precision of our contact-based embodied reasoning approach.

+\noindentbold{Robustness to partial observations} We evaluate robustness to partial point cloud observations in Sec.~\ref{subsec:partial_obs}, where \modelname maintains stable performance with only ${\sim}$35\% of points visible and added sensor noise.

+\noindentbold{Inference speed} Table~\ref{tab:inference_time} reports the average inference time on a single NVIDIA A6000 GPU. \modelname achieves comparable speed to DexGYSNet, with the embodied reasoning step adding only modest overhead.